 Man lived in the woods for 27 years – level 3

-He was caught and arrested at the Pine Tree Camp, where he was stealing food.
-Knight told officers he had spoken only with one other person during his years of solitude - a lone hiker.
+Police caught and arrested him at the Pine Tree Camp where he had been stealing food.
+Christopher told police officers that he had talked to only one person during all of that solitude.

-Charged with one count of burglary so far, additional charges are likely to follow from his 27 years in the woods.
+Police charged him with one count of burglary so far, and additional counts will likely follow during the 27 years in the woods.

-Interesting words: stumble (trip or lose balance), hermit (a person living alone), tarp (strong heavy cloth some tents are made of), camouflage (masking), conceal (hide), prompt (make somebody decide), charge (say officially that somebody is guilty of a crime).
+Difficult words: hermit (a person living alone), tarp (a strong, heavy cloth that some tents are made of), camouflage (masking), conceal (hide), solitude (loneliness), charge (officially say that somebody is guilty of a crime).